Stellar nucleosynthesis in the era of large surveys: S-process polluted binaries in GALAH DR4: Discussion

-Figure~\ref{fig:eP} shows the 77 stars in our \textit{s-rich catalogue} with periods and eccentricities in the NSS catalogue together with the Ba stars published by \cite{Jorissen19, Escorza19, North00, EscorzaDeRosa23}, the CH stars from \cite{Jorissen19,Escorza19} and the CEMP-s from \cite{Jorissen16, Hansen16} for reference. \Ana{We crossmatched our s-rich candidates with these samples too and there are no targets in common.} While our longest period is just below 1600~days, the other three samples cover a much wider range in the x-axis, \Ana{which is just a product of the limited baseline of the \textit{Gaia} mission as mentioned above.} Additionally, the figure shows that within the range covered by all samples, the new \textit{Gaia} orbits seem to reach higher eccentricities than the known Ba, CH, and CEMP-s stars. \Ana{However, the error bars on the eccentricity, especially at long periods, are significant. }Once \textit{Gaia} DR4 is published, we will expand the \textit{Gaia} eccentricity-period diagram of the \textit{s-rich GALAH catalogue} and investigate this feature with the new data.
+Figure~\ref{fig:eP} shows the 77 stars in our “s-rich catalogue” with periods and eccentricities in the NSS catalogue together with the Ba stars published by \cite{Jorissen19, Escorza19, North00, EscorzaDeRosa23}, the CH stars from \cite{Jorissen19,Escorza19}, and the CEMP-s from \cite{Jorissen16, Hansen16} for reference. \Ana{We cross-matched our s-rich candidates also with these samples, and there are no targets in common.} While our longest period is just below 1600~days, the other three samples cover a much wider range on the x-axis, \Ana{which is just a product of the limited baseline of the \textit{Gaia} mission, as mentioned above.} Additionally, the figure shows that within the range covered by all samples, the new \textit{Gaia} orbits seem to reach higher eccentricities than the known Ba, CH, and CEMP-s stars. \Ana{However, the error bars on the eccentricity, especially at long periods, are significant. }When \textit{Gaia} DR4 is published, we will expand the \textit{Gaia} eccentricity-period diagram of the “s-rich catalogue” and investigate this feature with the new data.

-Additionally, there are a few sources with uncomfortably short periods, but Gaia DR3 2619209256264051712 is particularly problematic. \Ana{With $P=4.7628\pm0.0011$~days, if this object hosts a WD, it must have been subject to severe orbital shrinkage during the binary interaction because an AGB star does not fit in the current orbit.
-Additionally, with $e=0.23\pm0.07$, common-envelope evolution after the mass transfer episode is also unlikely for this system unless some eccentricity-pumping mechanism acted after the Roche-lobe overflow.
-The system could be a triple, with the WD companion in an outer orbit as it is the case for example for the Ba stars HD\,48656 \citep{Escorza19} and HD\,218356 \citep{EscorzaDeRosa23}.} The abundances that GALAH reports are the following: [Y/Fe]$=0.68\pm0.03$~dex, [Zr/Fe]$=0.52\pm0.06$~dex, [Ba/Fe]$=0.53\pm0.04$~dex, and [La/Fe]$=0.57\pm0.04$~dex \citep{2025Buder}.
-Hence, it passes all our thresholds to be a mild Ba star candidate.
-High-resolution spectroscopy to confirm the abundances and high-cadence RV monitoring to confirm the orbit will be necessary to explain the pollution and the orbital parameters of this target.
+Additionally, there are a few sources with uncomfortably short periods, but Gaia DR3 2619209256264051712 is particularly problematic. \Ana{With $P=4.7628\pm0.0011$~days, it must have been subject to severe orbital shrinkage during the binary interaction if this object hosts a WD because an AGB star does not fit in the current orbit.
+Additionally, with $e=0.23\pm0.07$, common-envelope evolution after the mass-transfer episode is also unlikely for this system unless some eccentricity-pumping mechanism acted after the Roche-lobe overflow.
+The system might be a triple, with the WD companion in an outer orbit, as is the case for example for the Ba stars HD\,48656 \citep{Escorza19} and HD\,218356 \citep{EscorzaDeRosa23}.} The abundances reported by GALAH are the following: [Y/Fe]$=0.68\pm0.03$~dex, [Zr/Fe]$=0.52\pm0.06$~dex, [Ba/Fe]$=0.53\pm0.04$~dex, and [La/Fe]$=0.57\pm0.04$~dex \citep{2025Buder}.
+Hence, it passes all our thresholds for a mild Ba star candidate.
+High-resolution spectroscopy to confirm the abundances and high-cadence RV monitoring to confirm the orbit are necessary to explain the pollution and the orbital parameters of this target.